 Specialist rehabilitation therapies

 Once your claim is active and your solicitor has obtained an admission of liability from the insurers that provide your employer with their employer liability insurance, your claim will succeed.
 At this point, your solicitor can look to help you to recover more quickly by obtaining specialist rehabilitation therapy if it is deemed relevant and needed.
-In the case of a neck injury at work claim, such rehabilitation therapy would most likely involve osteopathic/chiropractic or massage therapies.
+In the case of a neck injury, such rehabilitation therapy would most likely involve osteopathic/chiropractic or massage therapies.
 Any such physiotherapy or private specialist treatments will be provided at the expense of the third party dealing with your claim.

 When can you make a claim?